-Keys and CSPs are zerorized when the appropriate context object is destroyed or when the device is powered down.
-Additionally, the user can zeroize the entire device directly (locally) or remotely, returning it to the original factory settings -see Section 11.
+Keys and CSPs are zerorized when the appropriate context object is destroyed or when the system is powered down.

 8 Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

 The EMI/EMC properties of the CoreCrypto KEXT are not meaningful for the software library.
 The devices containing the software components of the module have their own overall EMI/EMC rating.
 The validation test environments have FCC Class B rating.